pulkitkd/Fluid_Dynamics_notes/README.md

 # Fluid_Dynamics_notes
 (currently being updated)

-Notes from a graduate course in Fluid Mechanics.
+Notes from graduate course in Fluid Mechanics.
 There are several instances where a cogent explanation is lacking, not least due to a complete absence of diagrams.
 Hopefully, these issues will be resolved over time.

 Lecture 15 - Kinematics: Local Linear Flows